malikaii99/PASTA-Framework_Threat-Modeling/README.md

-# PASTA Framework; Threat Modeling
+# Process of Attack Simulation and Threat Analysis (PASTA) Threat Modeling Framework
 <h1>Description</h1>

 In this exercise, I'll engage in applying the Process of Attack Simulation and Threat Analysis (PASTA) threat model framework to assess the safety of a new shopping app before its launch.